z64/odin0d/doc/visualizing-software.md

 2. assembler - to convert compiler output to Linux system calls.

 Due to the time limitations, we'll spiral in from the top-down, to re-implement this app.
 We'll stop when we run out of time.
 Maybe we'll continue to finish this code after the Jam.

 ![visualizing-software 2023-04-16 05.03.39.excalidraw.png](https://hmn-assets-2.ams3.cdn.digitaloceanspaces.com/0df893ac-6d2d-4727-886a-4e0537c8fa37/visualizing-software_2023-04-16_05.03.39.excalidraw.png)

+See github repo doc/vsh.md for further detailed discussion

 ### Scan
 - convert yEd file, pl_vs.graphml, into a factbase